Methodology

 Scoring

 Each theme is measured with multiple questions.
 Reverse-worded questions are flipped before calculation to ensure consistency and catch random response patterns.
 The theme score is the average of all questions on that theme.
 Sub-areas (subfacets) are used to explain nuances but don't change the theme score itself.
-This makes results stable and predictable.
+This gives a composite picture per theme rather than individual questions.

 Age adaptation